bshg-recruitment/recruitment-task/README.md

 ```
 ## What we want you to do
 1. Take a look at the code and try to refactor it as good as you can.
 Point out everything that seem odd to you : names, empty lines literally whatever.
 2. You're provided with the class `CurrencyWallet`.
 Inside this class you can only find an Integer `budget`.
-Please implement all the necessary things in the class in order to be albe to perform following task
+Please implement all the necessary things in the class to be able to perform following task
     * Create endpoint which with given budget tries to buy one currency for each continent.
 For example :
         * Europe - Euro[EUR]
         * Asia - Thai baht[TBH]